Health Center: Educate Yourself: Marijuana

 Myth vs. Fact

 When deciding whether or not to use marijuana, it's important to be informed about the impact of one's use.
-There is a lot of conflicting evidence out there about marijuana use and its effects that is divided into two camps: 1) that marijuana is harmless and has potential health benefits and thus should be legalized; and 2) that marijuana is harmful, causes health risks, and thus should continue to be illegal.
+There is a lot of conflicting evidence out there about marijuana use and its effects that is divided into two camps: 1) that marijuana is harmless and has potential health benefits and thus should be legalized; and 2) that marijuana is harmful, causes health risks, and thus should continue to be illegal, as it is federally.
 These two camps represent the extremes of the debate, and more and more evidence is pointing towards the facts about marijuana lying somewhere in the middle.

 Here are a few common myths about marijuana and facts informed by research: